nih-cfde/training-and-engagement/docs/Tutorials/cfdebot_website_editing.md

-# General steps for editing CFDE websites with cfde-bots
+# Editing Mkdocs websites with cfde-bot

 This is a tutorial on how to edit Mkdocs websites from Github repos that use robots.
 The cfde-bots handle changes in each website Github repo so you never have to render the website locally to check the edits and most importantly, prevents changes that could break the website.

+## General steps for editing CFDE websites with cfde-bots

 1. Go to website's Github repository.